TobiX/screentest/README.md

 ### 0. PREREQUISITIES

-You will need the following libraries to compile this program:
+You will need the following to compile this program:

+- Meson >= 0.61 (tested with 1.4)
-- GTK+ >= 2.0 (tested on 2.10.13)
+- GTK+3 >= 3.4 (tested on 3.24)
-- glib >= 2.0 (tested on 2.12.13)
+- glib >= 2.0 (tested on 2.80)

-You will need both the libraries (either in static or dynamic form), and their header files (which may not be installed on your system by default; for example, check for gtk+-devel, glib-devel and XFree86-devel packages on Red Hat Linux or Mandrake Linux).
-This also assumes that the "pkg-config" command is in your PATH.
+You will need both the libraries (either in static or dynamic form), and their header files (which may not be installed on your system by default.

 The source of screentest is available at the GitHub release page:
     https://github.com/TobiX/screentest/releases

 You will also need the ISO C9x-compliant C compiler.
 This program uses ISO C9x-style structure initializers, so this is a NECESSARY CONDITION.
-You can use for example gcc-3 or later, which is available on most Unices.
+You can use for example gcc or clang, which is available on most Unices.

 The build process has been tested on Debian unstable (www.debian.org), but should work on any recent version of UNIX-compatible system.